MegaGlest/megaglest-source/docs/README.compiling-windows.txt

 1. Architecture

-Developed on Windows with Microsoft Visual C++ 2008 Express (free version), little endian CPU.
-Compiling using the mingw32 toolset is now possible, which also allows for cross compiling.
+Developed on Windows with Microsoft Visual C++ 2010 Express (free version), little endian CPU.
+Compiling using the mingw32 toolset is experimental, which also allows for cross compiling.

 On debian systems please find license information in: /usr/share/common-licenses